 A test of just the back of your mouth and throat (pharynx) and esophagus is called a swallow.
 It is called a barium swallow if barium is used.
 It is called a Gastrografin swallow if contrast is used.
 Gastrografin is the brand name of diatrizoic acid, a contrast material.

 X-rays use a small amount of radiation to create images of your bones and internal organs.
-X-rays are most often used to detect bone or joint problems, or to check the heart and lungs.
+X-rays are most often used to find bone or joint problems, or to check the heart and lungs.
 An upper GI series is one type of X-ray.

 Fluoroscopy is often used during an upper GI series.
 Fluoroscopy lets the radiologist see the barium as it moves through your upper GI tract.
 It is like an X-ray “movie."

 Barium absorbs X-rays and shows up white on X-ray film.
 When you swallow the barium, it coats the inside of your upper GI tract organs.
 This lets the radiologist see how you swallow.
 It also shows the size and shape of and how well the organs are working.
 These details may not be seen on standard X-rays.
 Barium is used only to help diagnose problems in the GI tract.